Parker Markel: Sioux City Explorers

 Markel signed with the Lotte Giants of the KBO League during the 2016 offseason, but asked for and was given his release on March 27, 2017, after appearing in only one exhibition game for the Giants.

 Markel signed a minor league contract with the Arizona Diamondbacks on December 18, 2017, but was released prior to the start of the season on March 25, 2018.

 Markel subsequently signed with the Sioux City Explorers of the independent baseball American Association of Independent Professional Baseball, and spent the 2018 season with them.

 Seattle Mariners

 Markel signed a minor league contract with the Seattle Mariners on September 28, 2018.
 He opened the 2019 season with the Arkansas Travelers and the Tacoma Rainiers.
 On May 12, Markel's contract was selected and he was called up to the major leagues for the first time.
 He made his major league debut that day versus the Boston Red Sox.
 On July 23, 2019, Markel was designated for assignment.

 Pittsburgh Pirates

 On July 27, 2019, Markel was claimed off waivers by the Pittsburgh Pirates.
+He made 15 appearances for the Pirates, compiling an 0-1 record and 5.71 ERA with 21 strikeouts across 17 1/3 innings pitched.